 Posted in Central Harlem, Community, Food, Harlem, HarlemCondoLife, Kids, Menu Harlem Restaurant Row, New York City, Restaurants Tagged with: @HalemEats, @HarlemHCL, Food Trucks, foodtrucks, google harlem, Harlem, Harlem Condo Life, Harlem food Truck Rally, harlem restaurant, harlem restaurant row, HarlemBlogger, HarlemBlogs, HarlemCondoLife.com, HarlemRestaurantRow, HCL, Michael Feeney, ny daily news, spring bank, your gateway to harlem

-Come pamper yourself on February 15th and 16th, 2014 in Harlem on Frederick Douglass Boulevard between 117th and 118th Street for the “Harlem Food Truck Rally”.
-Starting at 11:00 am to 5:00 pm both Saturday and Sunday.
-See below for information on all the various food trucks, some of the best in the city along with arts and crafts activities for kids.
+Come pamper yourself, NEW DATE APRIL 5th, 2014 in Harlem on Frederick Douglass Boulevard between 117th and 118th Street for the “Harlem Food Truck Rally”.
+Starting at 11:00 am to 5:00 pm!
+See below for information on all the various food trucks, some of the best in the city along with some new ones that have now joined in!
+Also there will be arts and crafts activities for kids.